 - Integrate with EHR (electronic health records) to edit patient records in real-time

-- Store files on cloud-based platform, Amazon Web Services, to increase security and reduce costs on health systems maintenance
+- Store files on a cloud-based platform, Amazon Web Services

 Patient communication apps

-This type of app boosts customer satisfaction, loyalty, health outcomes, and provides more transparency between patients and doctors.
-When developing a patient communication app, consider not only EHR integration and messaging features, but also a patient portal and hospital bracelet scanner to access patient health records seamlessly.
+This type of healthcare app boosts customer satisfaction, loyalty, health outcomes, and provides more transparency between patients and doctors.

 That is how the EASE mobile app works, offering users the following features:

-- Invite relatives to the network within the app to keep them informed about updates
+- Invite relatives to the network within the healthcare app to keep them informed about updates

 - Include HIPAA compliant texts, photos, and videos that will self-destruct after 60 seconds